bbrandt-podo/RamlConverter/README.md

 # RamlConverter

-To run your local machine:
+To run on your local machine:
 1. Clone/Download the RamlConverter repo
 2. Navigate to the root of the RAMLConverter folder inside Terminal
 3. Run "npm install" inside Terminal